-Iubhar to the battle.
-Conall saw the big Turk coming opposite to him the third time; they met, and Conall killed the big Turk the third time, and the rout went over the Turks.
-The people of Iubhar followed them, and they slew the Turks with a great battle; \ and when no more of the Turks were to be seen, the host of Iubhar returned.
+On the next day the Turks were coming on to drive the battle as they used, against the host of Iubhar; and it was rustling of plumes, and shouting of hosts, that awoke Conall.
+Then there were chiefs setting soldiers in order to go to hold battle against the Turks.
+Conall arose and put on his armour, and as soon as he could, and he went with the people of Iubhar to the battle.
+Conall saw the big Turk coming opposite to him the third time; and Conall killed the big Turk the third time, and the rout went over the Turks.
+The people of Iubhar followed them, and they slew the Turks with a great battle; † and when no more of the Turks were to be seen, the host of Iubhar returned.

-It seemed to Conall that there was something that was to be understood going on in the field of battle in the night; and he ordered Duanach to go to the hostelry to take his sleep, and that he himself would stay to watch the slain.
-Duanach went a little way from Conall, and he stayed to watch Conall.
+It seemed to Conall that there was something that was to be understood going on in the field of battle in the night; and he ordered Duanach to go to the hostelry to take his sleep, and that he himself would stay to watch the slain.‡ Duanach went a little way from Conall, and he stayed to watch Conall.

-When the night grew dark there came a great Turkish Carlin, and she had a white glaive of light with which she could see seven miles behind her and seven miles before her; and she had a flask of balsam ‡ carrying it.
+When the night grew dark there came a great Turkish Carlin, and she had a white glaive of light with which she could see seven miles behind her and seven miles before her; and she had a flask of balsam § carrying it.